Class of 2001

 Marcos Fernandez, MSN'01, is chief nursing officer at Saint Thomas Midtown Hospital in Nashville (2020).

-Sarah Fogel, MSN’94, PhD’01, received the Spotlight Award from the Vanderbilt University Office of Lesbian, Gay, Bisexual, Transgender, Queer and Intersex Life in May 2020 for her advocacy of LGBTQI health.
-She co-authored “Perceptions of Sexual and Gender Minority Content in Graduate Nursing Curricula,” published in Nursing Education Perspectives that month.
-She is director of the VUSN associate of science in nursing-masters of science in nursing program, which was ranked as the top registered nurse to MSN program in the U.S. in 2019 by RN to MSN.
-She was featured in the VUSN student newsletter in July 2017.
+Sarah Fogel, MSN'94, PhD'01, retired in June 2021 from her role as professor and director of the Associate of Science in Nursing-Masters of Science in Nursing PreSpecialty program at VUSN.
+She received the Spotlight Award from the Vanderbilt University Office of Lesbian, Gay, Bisexual, Transgender, Queer and Intersex Life in May 2020 for her advocacy of LGBTQI health, and co-authored "Perceptions of Sexual and Gender Minority Content in Graduate Nursing Curricula," published that month in Nursing Education Perspectives .
+Under Sarah's leadership, the ASN to MSN program was ranked by RN to MSN as the top registered nurse to MSN program in the United States in 2019.

 Ceree George, MSN'01, is a certified nurse-midwife at CentraCare in Long Prairie, Minnesota (2019).

-Genevieve Hofmann, MSN’01, is a nurse practitioner at University of Colorado Health Women’s Care Clinic-Anschutz Medical Campus in Aurora, specializing in obstetrics and gynecology (2020).
+Genevieve Hofmann, MSN'01, is co-author of "Intrahepatic Cholestasis of Pregnancy: New Insights on an Old Issue," published in Women's Care in October 2021.
+She is a nurse practitioner at University of Colorado Health Women's Care Clinic-Anschutz Medical Campus in Aurora, specializing in obstetrics and gynecology.

 Sally Humphrey, MSN'01, DNP'19, is an associate professor in the pediatric nurse practitioner primary care program at University of Tennessee Health Sciences Center in Memphis (2019).